Philipp15b/php-i18n/README.markdown

 This very basic extension of the i18n class replaces the default implementation of the `getUserLangs()`-method and only uses the GET parameter 'language' and the session parameter 'userlanguage'.
 You see that this method must return an array.

 Note that this is script insecure.
 Dont use it in a production environment!
-You should escape the GET parameter and so on.
+You should escape all user data!

 ## Fork it!
 Please fork this project and help me with the development.